plabayo/ushift/README.md

 > **WARNING**: this project is a wild west research project, use at your own risk.
 > You can contact [glen@plabayo.tech](mailto:glen@plabayo.tech) if you want to get involved.

+## Random Ideas

+- Servo and/or its extracted tech xould be used as a web renderer for a single session in a fairly performent manner
+  - of course, while performent, it would probably be very detactable using fingerprinting tech, so uncertain how useful...

 ## Dreams

 The following (non-functional) scripts show the direction that we want to follow